25 Summer Art Programs for High School Students in 2026

 Cost: Free

-Offered in the fall, spring, and summer semesters, the Pre-College Art Experience (PCAE) at the Academy of Art University is a free education program for high schoolers.
-Participants can dive into artistic fields such as fashion, animation, game design, fine art, photography, and filmmaking while getting a taste of college-level coursework and meeting other young artists.
+Offered in the fall, spring, and summer semesters, the Pre-College Art Experience (PCAE) at the Academy of Art University is a free educational program for high schoolers.
+Students can dive into artistic fields such as:

 Location: University of California, Los Angeles (UCLA)